TommyX12/csc404-maestro/README.md

 - The player's eyes are mostly on the spinning wheel, never looking down on the health bar.
 Consider putting health bar on the firing wheel.
 - It's hard to see the enemies as they're watching the spinning wheel.

-As for things to fix for two weeks from now:
+As for things they want fixed for two weeks from now:

 - The enemy fire is hard to see, especially when focusing on the beat.
 Environment is a bit noisy.
 - Have an indication before they shoot.